 Property name Purpose bytecode-provider Specifies the bytecode provider to use to optimize the use of reflection in NHibernate.
-Use null to disable the optimization completely, lcg to use built-in light- weight code generation, or the assembly qualified class name of a custom IBytecodeProvider imple- mentation.
+Use null to disable the optimization completely, lcg to use built-in light-weight code generation, or the assembly qualified

+Property name Purpose class name of a custom IBytecodeProvider imple- mentation.
 Defaults to lcg.

-NHibernate.Cfg.Environment.BytecodeProvider before creating any NHibernate.Cfg.Configuration instance. objects-factory Specifies a custom objects factory to use for instanti- ating NHibernate dependencies.
+You can also set this property by code by setting NHibernate.Cfg.Environment.BytecodeProvider before creating any NHibernate.Cfg.Configuration instance. objects-factory Specifies a custom objects factory to use for instantiating NHibernate dependencies.
 Use the assembly qualified class name of a custom IObjectsFactory implementation.
-You can also set this property by code by setting NHibernate.Cfg.Environment.ObjectsFactory be- fore creating any NHibernate.Cfg.Configuration instance. reflection-optimizer Enables use of a runtime-generated class to set or get properties of an entity or component instead of using runtime reflection.
-The use of the reflection optimizer inflicts a certain startup cost on the application but should lead to better performance in the long run.
-De- faults to true. <reflection-optimizer use="true false"></reflection-optimizer> You can also set this property by code by setting NHibern- ate.Cfg.Environment.UseReflectionOptimizer be- fore creating any NHibernate.Cfg.Configuration instance.
+Continue of the custom instantiation of the custom insta You can also set this property by code by setting NHibernate.Cfg.Environment.ObjectsFactory be fore creating any NHibernate.Cfg.Configuration instance. reflection-optimizer Enables use of a runtime-generated class to set or ge properties of an entity or component instead of using runtime reflection.
+The use of the reflection optimize inflicts a certain startup cost on the application bu should lead to better performance in the long run.
+De faults to true.
+You can also set this property by code by setting NHibern- ate.Cfg.Environment.UseReflectionOptimizer be fore creating any NHibernate.Cfg.Configuration instance.

-3.6.
+3.7.
 Logging